How to File a Worker’s Compensation Claim

 Qualified Worker’s Comp Lawyers Help Employees in New Jersey

-If you are injured on the job, you can claim Worker’s compensation benefits.
+If you are injured or become ill on the job, you can claim Worker’s compensation benefits.
 The law requires employers to obtain Worker’s compensation insurance of some form to protect all parties.
 When an injury occurs, the various parties must be notified.
 An experienced Worker’s compensation attorney can help protect your rights as a worker.

 At Levinson Axelrod, we have attorneys certified by the Supreme Court of New Jersey in the practice of Worker’s compensation.
 Our lawyers are specialists in this particular field, obtaining additional education and taking more tests to prove their knowledge.
 When you hire our firm, you can rest assured you will receive quality legal representation in New Jersey.